Dōgo Onsen: Legend of the egret

 Long ago, many egrets (herons) lived in Dōgo.
 One day, an egret who injured his shin found a hot spring there.
 He soaked his shin every day in the hot water.
 Eventually the egret became well and flew away.
 People who watched this situation soaked in the hot spring and their health improved.
 The news spread that the hot spring was beneficial for one's health, and the spring became popular.

 Legend of Tama no ishi

 A long time ago, there were two small gods, Ōkuninushi no Mikoto and Sukunabikona no Mikoto.

 They came from Izumo to Dōgo.
 Sukunabikona no Mikoto contracted a bad illness and his days were numbered.
 Okuninushi no Mikoto made Sukunahikona no Mikoto soak in the hot spring.
 Sukunahikona no Mikoto regained his health and danced on a stone in the hot spring as proof of his vigor.
 At that time, his footprint was left, and there is now a stone called Tama no ishi that is exhibited at Dōgo Onsen.

 In popular culture

 The present building of the Dōgo Onsen public bathhouse partially inspired the design of Yubaba's bathhouse in Spirited Away.

+In Sid Meier's Civilization VII, the Dōgo Onsen is featured as a World Wonder that can be constructed by the player in the Modern Age.